dev-protocol/protocol/docs/WHITEPAPER.md

 ## Market Contract

 Market Contract is created by Market Factory Contract.
-Market Contract manages indicators of non-economic properties.
+Market Contract manages indicators of Internet assets.
 Market Contract guarantees the authenticity of the property and its valuation.
 Everyone is free to create Market Contract, but only those approved by a vote are enabled.

 ### Creating Market